We Need More Science - and Less Spin - on Selenium and Coal Mining

 6. Sediment Stability Over Time

-o Sediment selenium increased 1930–1950 (underground mining), then plateaued after surface mining began (called “mountaintop removal” in this study).
+o Sediment selenium increased between 1930–1950 (during the underground mining phase), and then plateaued after surface mining began (referred to as “mountaintop removal” in this study; see above).

 o Figure 1 shows stability through the operational and post-operational period, despite no treatment.

-o The paper does not address redox-driven redistribution of selenium in sediments - a known factor in selenium mobility and concentration profiles.
+o The paper does not address redox-driven re-distribution of selenium in sediments - a known factor in selenium mobilization and concentration profiles.

 7. Misuse of “Mountaintop Removal” Framing

-o Despite the title and press framing, this is not a study of MTR, and it showed that the sediments actually stopped increasing in concentrations when the mining method switched from underground to above ground.
+o Despite the title and media articles framing, this is not a study of MTR, and it showed that the sediments actually stopped increasing in concentrations when the mining method switched from underground to above ground.
 The inclusion of that term adds sensationalism without scientific relevance.

 Media coverage of the original article.
-All are actually the same one article, ‘syndicated’ to publish repeatedly at different outlets.
+All of these are actually the same one article, ‘syndicated’ to publish repeatedly at different media outlets.
 Check out the links, or ask your favourite AI to check into it.